paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs

 It should be noticed that, though this scheme is much more memory-efficient than simply storing the basis state information without compressing away empty bits, it is not necessarily the best compression scheme for this situation.
-For example, hash tables could potentially provide an alternative and even more memory-efficient solution to the problem.
+For example, hash tables might provide an alternative and potentially even more memory-efficient solution to the problem.
 Exploring such avenues would need to be the matter of future research.